ReadMe file for ConvertAll

 - The format of the unit data file makes it easy to add additional

 - Command line options are available to do conversions without the

-French, German, Russian and Spanish.
+English, French, German, Russian, Spanish and Swedish.

 ConvertAll is free software; you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by

 the Free Software Foundation; either Version 2 of the License, or (at

 This program is distributed in the hope that it will be useful, but

 WITHOUT ANY WARRANTY.
 See the LICENSE file provided with